-It makes good sense to spend the fall term investigating the university system in the United Kingdom and Ireland by reading, talking to returned students, attending the study abroad fair and study abroad information meetings, looking over university web pages, and talking with your academic advisor.
+It makes good sense to spend the fall term investigating the university system in the United Kingdom and Ireland by reading, talking to returned students, attending the study abroad fair and study abroad information meetings, looking over university web pages, and talking with your academic advisor (this should not be left to the last minute as faculty are often more difficult to contact during winter term).
+Students should discuss with their advisor where they are considering applying to study abroad, their academic rationale, and the courses they hope to take abroad.

 Please note: students are strongly encouraged to meet with Stacey Thebodo in International Programs during fall semester to discuss their study abroad plans (make an appointment here: